nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   If the arguments are valid, it creates a DeleteTaskCommand instance.

 Subsequently, the created `DeleteTaskCommand` object contains an `#execute` method which is responsible for deleting the given Task with respect to the index.
+This is achieved by calling on `Model#deleteTask` with the task to be deleted where the task will be removed from the list.

 Below is the usage scenario of how delete task mechanism behaves.